rivy/cmdow/README.md

 )
 ```

 Batch file to retrieve display resolution.
-The co-ords of the first window listed by Cmdow is the screen resolution (this window also has a level of zero which can be identifed using FOR /F):-
+The co-ords of the first window listed by Cmdow is the screen resolution (this window also has a level of zero which can be identified using FOR /F):-

 ```batch
 @echo off